 Team Strong 365

 Chantel Garrett founded Strong 365, a project of One Mind, to ensure that more people get the right kind of help and support for mental health concerns earlier – when it matters most.

-As supporter and advocate for her brother who lives with schizophrenia, Chantel’s work merges a personal passion with her career as a seasoned corporate marketer to drive radical change in the way we view brain health and how we access care.
+As supporter and advocate for her brother who lives with schizophrenia, Chantel’s work merges a personal passion with her professional background as a seasoned corporate marketer to drive radical change in the way we view brain health and how we access care.

 National Leadership Board